 As we mentioned, Siri is a built-in, voice-controlled personal assistant available for Apple users.
 The idea is that you talk to her as you would a friend and she aims to help you get things done, whether that be making a dinner reservation or sending a message.

-Siri is designed to offer you a seamless way of interacting with your iPhone, iPad, iPod Touch or Apple Watch by you speaking to her and her speaking back to you to find or do what you need.
+Siri is designed to offer you a seamless way of interacting with your iPhone, iPad, iPod Touch, Apple Watch, HomePod or Mac by you speaking to her and her speaking back to you to find or do what you need.
 You can ask her questions, tell her to show you something or issue her with commands for her to execute on your behalf, hands-free.

 Siri has access to every other built-in application on your Apple device - Mail, Contacts, Messages, Maps, Safari and so on - and will call upon those apps to present data or search through their databases whenever she needs to.
 Ultimately, Siri does all the legwork for you.